 Will NBCC give revised proposal to complete stalled projects of Jaypee Group, asks SC

-New Delhi, Sep 04: The Supreme Court sought response from the NBCC on whether it is willing to give a revised proposal to complete the stalled projects of Jaypee group.
+New Delhi, Sep 04: The Supreme Court sought a response from the NBCC on whether it is willing to give a revised proposal to complete the stalled projects of Jaypee group.

-A bench of justices A M Khanwilkar and Dinesh Maheshwari issued notice to the National Buildings Construction Corporation Limited (NBCC) and sought its reply by Thursday.
+A bench of justices A M Khanwilkar and Dinesh Maheshwari issued a notice to the National Buildings Construction Corporation Limited (NBCC) and sought its reply by Thursday.

 Additional solicitor general Madhavi Divan, appearing for the Centre, said the government has held three meetings with various stakeholders and a decision has been taken that it was willing to give tax concession running into hundreds of crores to Jaypee group and enhanced compensation to farmers only if the NBCC is allowed to complete the stalled projects.